-Table 1 shows the applied values for average annual background losses of total nitrogen and total phosphorus applied in the Vechte catchment.
-No data was delivered from catchment data holder on natural background losses of nutrients so the Figures used are only a rough estimate.
+Table 1 shows the applied values for average annual background losses of total nitrogen and total phosphorus applied in the Vilaine catchment.
+Data was not delivered from catchment data holder on natural background losses of nutrients so we applied export coefficients for Danish conditions.